openvinotoolkit/training_extensions/pytorch_toolkit/person_reidentification/README.md

 ### Datasets

-Networks were trained on the following datasets:
+This tollkit contains configs for training on the following datasets:

 * Market-1501
 * MSMT17v2